wufanjie97/unilung/README.md

 # uniLUNG Reproducibility
 This repository contains codes to reproduce the results published in the paper:

-"A universal single-cell transcriptomics atlas of human lung cells decodes multiple pulmonary diseases"
+"A universal single-cell transcriptomics atlas of human lung decodes multiple pulmonary diseases"

 The web portal of uniLUNG together with all the datasets are publicly available at https://lung.unifiedcellatlas.org.